schemahero/schemahero-docs/content/en/docs/concepts/_index.md

 img

 Once SchemaHero has the current schema, it can determine how to apply the `Table` YAML that was deployed.
 If the table does not already exist in the database, SchemaHero will translate the `Table` YAML into a `CREATE TABLE` statement and deploy it.
 If the table already exists, SchemaHero will diff the columns, types, indices and constraints of the current table with the desired table and create an `ALTER TABLE` statement.
-SchemaHero will then execute the `ALTER TABLE` statement agsinst the target database.
+SchemaHero will then execute the `ALTER TABLE` statement against the target database.

 img